 For decades, I've recommended inviting all design team members and several levels of management above them to attend usability sessions.
-In fact, one of the main reasons to invest in a usability lab as a company progresses up the usability process maturity scale is the ability to host more observers without intimidating test participants.
+In fact, one of the main reasons to invest in a usability lab as a company progresses up the UX process maturity scale is the ability to host more observers without intimidating test participants.
 (But with only a few observers, any room where you can close the door can serve as your test facility.)

 In our course on how to do your own user testing, we spend a fair amount of time discussing how to manage these observers, given that they don't know much about usability.
 That's indeed an important question.
 At one of my recent conferences, however, an audience member asked an even more important question: Why invite these "outsiders" to the test in the first place?
 Wouldn't it be more efficient to just run the test yourself without having to worry about developers, executives, and the like?